 Discover the history and beauty of Romania, when you travel by train through this mysterious land.
-Except to see varied landscapes with breathtaking scenery, exciting cities and stunning castles.
+Expect to see varied landscapes with breathtaking scenery, exciting cities and stunning castles.
 A journey through Romania will leave you with impressions that you won't soon forget.

 Romania by train